-In the joint degree program, a student can obtain both degrees in significantly less time than it would take to obtain both degrees if pursued consecutively.
+In the joint degree pathway, a student can obtain both degrees in significantly less time than it would take to obtain both degrees if pursued consecutively.
 A student may earn both degrees in approximately four years as opposed to six.

 When does the MALACS program start?

 Most students begin the MALACS program in the fall at the beginning of the academic year.
 However, students may also be admitted for the spring semester.
 The spring semester begins in January.

 The JD starts in the fall at the beginning of the academic year.

 Do the academic calendars of the degrees differ?